dotnet/extensions/src/Libraries/Microsoft.AspNetCore.AsyncState/README.md

 The lifetime of the shared data is controlled automatically and will be the same as of `HttpContext`.

 > [!NOTE]
-> Please note, the implementation `IAsyncContext<T>` is not designed to be thread-safe.
+> Please note, the implementation of `IAsyncContext<T>` is not designed to be thread-safe.

 ## Install the package